Managers

 A Turning Tide

 After a long stretch in which our investment discipline was out of favor, we see many indications that the tide is turning.
-The current combination of economic, technological and geopolitical transitions bodes poorly for momentum/trend-following investors, while high market valuations and extreme concentration bode poorly for the major stock indices and passive investors.
+The current combination of economic, technological and geopolitical transitions bodes poorly for momentum investors/trend followers, while high market valuations and extreme concentration bode poorly for the major stock indices and passive investors.
 In contrast, our highly selective approach and proven long-term investment discipline is becoming more important than ever.

-While we expect periods of volatility and disruption as we move out of the era of free-money and cheap capital, the combination of above-average growth and below-average valuations that characterizes our portfolio today is rare.
+While we expect periods of volatility and disruption as we navigate this time of triple transition, the combination of above-average growth and below-average valuations that characterizes our portfolio today is rare.
 It positions us well to reward investors who resisted the bandwagon’s siren song and held fast to our patient, long-term approach to building generational wealth.
-The key pillars of success in this tumultuous environment are the cornerstones of our investment discipline, based on what we look for in our portfolio companies: cash generation, conservative capital structure, durable business model, low valuation and proven management.
+The key pillars of success in this tumultuous environment are the cornerstones of our investment discipline and selection criteria: cash generation, conservative capital structure, durable business model, low valuation and proven, adaptable management.

 For more than 50 years we have navigated a constantly changing investment landscape guided by one North Star: to grow the value of the funds entrusted to us.
 We are pleased to have achieved strong results thus far and look forward to the decades ahead.
 With more than $2 billion of our own money invested in our portfolios, we stand shoulder to shoulder with our clients on this long journey.10 We are grateful for your trust and are well-positioned for the future.